Neuromobile/phantomjs-polyfill-includes/README.md

 ## Usage with Karma

-Include the polyfill directly in the files list of your karma.conf
+Include the polyfill directly in the files list of your karma.conf.

 ```
     ...